 If you want to get transported back in time, take a stroll through Orchard Park for a Bills game.
 It’s worth it just for the ambience that goes into a game from breaking tables at tailgates to taking in an adult beverage or two while watching the team.
 Despite the high marks the Bills get away from the field though, the fact remains that this is an extremely outdated stadium by NFL standards and the weather can be biting to the point where only the brave can stand the negative wild chills.
 There have been a handful of minor improvements in recent years but it’s too little to make a dent.

-The Chargers still have issues selling out this super small stadium, which is perhaps the most unique way to watch an NFL game in 2018.
-Year 2 in Carson should be a bit better than the rocky first season at the stadium and it’s clear the team is doing what it can to help improve the experience for both fans and players.
+The Chargers still have issues selling out this super small stadium (previously known as StubHub Center), which is perhaps the most unique way to watch an NFL game in 2019.
+Give credit to the team for doing what it can to help improve the experience for both fans and players.
 Tailgating remains one of the bigger misses and the bottom line is that cramming an NFL experience into a soccer stadium remains a big challenge even if it leads to a pretty interesting way to watch the game.

 New Panthers owner David Tepper’s first big job since taking over in Charlotte will come, not surprisingly, in the board rooms and city council meetings as he decides to invest in a hefty refurbishment of Bank of America Stadium or eyes a brand-new facility somewhere in the area (full of fancy new luxury boxes no doubt).
 There have been some upgrades along the way in recent years as part of a series of nine-figure refurbishments and this is still a pretty solid place to watch some football, but the venue itself keeps falling behind its peers.